 Which peel should you buy?
-While it has a bit of a learning curve, we still think the EXO Polymer Sealed Super Peel ($54.95) is the best peel for most people.
+While it has a bit of a learning curve, we still think the EXO Polymer Sealed Super Peel is the best peel for most people.
 It excels at the riskiest task a peel performs—unloading delicate doughs without deforming them—and does a decent job of removing the finished baked goods, too.
 But it’s pricey, and some folks find it a bit finicky to use.
 If you’d like to save a little money, you might consider going with our favorite wood peel, the New Star Foodservice 50295 Restaurant-Grade Wooden Pizza Peel, 16" L x 14" W. It unloads raw dough almost as well as our winner does, and it’s a good choice if you don’t mind using tongs to rotate half-baked pizzas and coax finished goods back onto its blade.
 Alternatively, you could purchase our favorite metal peel, the American Metalcraft Pizza Peel 2814, which does a great job of rotating and removing baked goods.
 Because raw dough can stick to metal, you’ll need to build your pizza or shape your bread on parchment paper to ensure that you’re able to unload it easily.
 One final tip?
 If you have the storage space, you might prefer to do as professional bakers do and buy two peels—a wood one for unloading dough and a metal one for rotating and removing.
 That way, you have the best tool for each task.

-We tested five baking peels of different materials (wood, metal, wood-fiber composite) and styles (three conventional and two conveyor belt–style peels), priced from $9.79 to $57.95.
+We tested five baking peels of different materials (wood, metal, wood-fiber composite) and styles (three conventional and two conveyor belt–style peels), priced from about $10.00 to about $60.00.
 Each had a blade that was at least 14 inches wide and a handle that was about 8 inches long.
 We used each peel to unload thin-crust pizza and rustic Italian bread doughs onto a preheated baking stone, rotate them halfway through baking, and remove the finished products from the oven.
 We evaluated the peels on each task as well as on the ease with which we could use them.
 All models were purchased online and appear in order of preference.